 - Five Electives: including at least two areas of study (e.g., national cinema, theory/themes, genre, etc.); at least two courses must be outside the student's home department.

-The PhD Certificate requires a research paper be written in the field of Film Studies (approx. 25–30 pp. in length) and evaluated by a Film Studies faculty member who teaches one of the seminars that the student takes for his/her Certificate requirements.
+The PhD Certificate requires a research paper be written in the field of Film and Media Studies (approx. 25–30 pp. in length) and evaluated by a Film and Media Studies faculty member who teaches one of the seminars that the student takes for his/her Certificate requirements.

 The procedure for so doing is as follows: